Simmons University: Campus

-Simmons University is divided into currently two campuses located in the Fenway-Kenmore neighborhood of Boston, Massachusetts.
+Simmons University is currently divided into two campuses located in the Fenway-Kenmore neighborhood of Boston, Massachusetts.
 One campus is home to five academic buildings referred to as the Academic Campus.
 The other campus, referred to as the Residential Campus, is home to nine residential buildings for undergraduate students.
 The original site of the Simmons College Graduate School of Social Work is featured on the Boston Women's Heritage Trail.

 In November 2020, a plan for a single campus was launched by the university called One Simmons.
-This plan aims to combine the two campuses into a single campus and create a 21 story "Living and Learning Center."
+This plan aims to combine the two campuses into a single campus and create a 21-story "Living and Learning Center."
 This will include 1,100 dorm rooms, classrooms, and athletic facilities.
 Additionally, the plan outlines renovations to the Main College Building and Lefavour Hall.
-Lefavour Hall specifically will be outfitted with a new library and a new state of the art science center.
+Lefavour Hall specifically will be outfitted with a new library and a new science center.
 Following the completion of these renovations in spring of 2022, the Park Science Center has been closed.
 It is going to be taken down to build the new Living and Learning Center.
-The project is scheduled to break ground in Fall 2022 and open in 2025.
+The project is scheduled to break ground in Fall 2022 and open in Fall 2026.

-Additionally, Simmons University has come to an agreement with the company Skanska.
-They have partnered with the development firm to do two things.
-First, Skanska will build the new Living and Learning Center building.
-In exchange, Simmons University has given Skanska a 99 year lease for the grounds of the residential campus.
-Skanska will begin commercial development of the former residential campus after the construction of the Living and Learning Center.
+Simmons University entered into an agreement with Skanska, a multinational construction and property development company.
+Skanska will build the new Living and Learning Center building, and in exchange, Simmons University will give Skanska a 99-year lease for the grounds of the residential campus.
+Skanska will plan and execute commercial development of the former residential campus after the construction of the Living and Learning Center is completed.